Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Theory

 Knowing the Hamiltonian, the fixed points are then determined by the Hamilton's equations with the following conditions

-Assuming the average $<J_y>$ due to radiation is much less than $J_x$ at the fixed points, and solving Eq.~\ref{eq:fix}, the action and angle of the fixed points are found.
+Assuming the average $<J_y>$ due to radiation is much less than $J_x$ at the fixed points, and solving Eq.~(\ref{eq:fix}), the action and angle of the fixed points are found.
 These are then the island centroids:

 where $k = \pm1,3$ and $k = \pm2,0$ for either three stable fixed points (SFPs) or unstable fixed points (UFPs).
 The higher order effects in $J_x$ can be handled properly with the full ${\cal A}_{s}$ in the PTC calculation.
-Equation~\ref{eq:action} implies there are four possible solutions for $J_x^{1/2}$ but only two solutions are physical because $J_x^{1/2}>0$.
+Equation~(\ref{eq:action}) implies there are four possible solutions for $J_x^{1/2}$ but only two solutions are physical because $J_x^{1/2}>0$.
 Therefore, one solution of $J_x^{1/2}$ is for SFPs (except zero orbit) and the other for UFPs.
-If the solution of the action of the SFPs ($J_{x\_SFP}$) is either too small ($\sim$0) or too large (exceed the physical aperture), no TRIBs will be observed.
-If two solutions of $J_x^{1/2}$ require different $k$ ($k_1 = \pm1,3$ and $k_2 = \pm2,0$), three SFPs separated by $2\pi/3$ will be intercalated with three UFPs by $\pi/3$ in the normalized phase space.
+If the solution of the action of the SFPs ($J_{\mathrm{x SFP}}$) is either too small ($\sim$0) or too large (exceed the physical aperture), no TRIBs will be observed.
+If two solutions of $J_x^{1/2}$ require different $k$ ($k_1 = \pm1,3$ and $k_2 = \pm2,0$), three SFPs separated by $\frac{2\pi}{3}$ will be intercalated with three UFPs by $\frac{\pi}{3}$ in the normalized phase space.
 We name this type TRIBs as the first type.
-If two solutions of $J_x^{1/2}$ have the same $k$ ($k_{1,2} = \pm1,3$ or $\pm2,0$), three SFPs will have the same angle as three UFPs in the normalized phase space determined by Eq.~\ref{eq:angle}.
+If two solutions of $J_x^{1/2}$ have the same $k$ ($k_{1,2} = \pm1,3$ or $\pm2,0$), three SFPs will have the same angle as three UFPs in the normalized phase space determined by Eq.~(\ref{eq:angle}).
 This is the second type of TRIBs.
-These two types of TRIBs contours are also mentioned in Ref.~\cite{max4:2021}.
+These two types of fixed point contours have been recognized early in mathematics \cite{henon:1969} and are recently mentioned in an accelerator paper \cite{max4:2021}.
 The first type with intercalated SFPs and UFPs is the most common one, observed in CESR and many other facilities.
 In Sec.~\ref{design}, we will discuss how to design these two types of TRIBs at CESR.
-Equation~\ref{eq:action} also implies that the formation of TRIBs depends on three variables $|G|$, $\alpha_{xx}$, and $\nu_x$.
+Equation~(\ref{eq:action}) also implies that the formation of TRIBs depends on three variables $|G|$, $\alpha_{xx}$, and $\nu_x$.
 Thus, empirically adjusting the horizontal tune ($\nu_x$) and the ADTS ($\alpha_{xx}$) helps the formation of TRIBs.
-Moreover, Eq.~\ref{eq:angle} indicates the island locations in the phase space can be controlled by adjusting the phase $\phi_0$ of $G$, which will be demonstrated in detail in Sec.~\ref{phase_con}.
+Moreover, Eq.~(\ref{eq:angle}) indicates the island locations in phase space can be controlled by adjusting the phase $\phi_0$ of $G$, which will be demonstrated in detail in Sec.~\ref{phase_con}.